jamestroxel/Data-Structures/finalProject/README.md

 The app makes a request o the RDS database where the Particle temperature sensor data is stored, and uses a handlebars module to insert the data into the "data" variable found in "sensor.txt".
 D3 binds the SQL query data for the day and average temperature to the bar chart.

 ## Process Blog
-app.js sneds a DynamoDB query that returns individual items according to their primary key, "GameId".
+app.js sends a DynamoDB query that returns individual items according to their primary key, "GameId".
 The handlebars module is once again used to insert the data into the "data" variable in "pb.txt".
 A loop iterates over each item in the data and defines the various table items referenced in the "myTable" variable accordingly.